Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Background appendix

 \section{Background appendix}

 {A.\arabic{figure}}

 Figure~\ref{fig:tsed} confirms the dramatic increase in extrinsic deaths in September 1923.
-The striking fact is that the number of female extrinsic deaths is greater than that of males.
-This tendency does not change if I divide the number of deaths by total male and female monthly deaths in 1923 (Figure~\ref{fig:tsedp}).
 Figure~\ref{fig:edr} shows the extrinsic death rate, defined as the number of extrinsic deaths per 10,000 people, in Chiba between 1919 and 1927.
-The extrinsic death rate for males was slightly higher than that for females, reflecting the number of extrinsic deaths in outside workplaces.
-However, the small disparity in the male and female death rates of 1923 suggests that women were more likely to have been affected by the earthquake, which struck households around lunchtime when most wives had cooked their family's meal at home.
-This may have caused such a gender disparity in the death rate.
-Figure~\ref{fig:humanr} shows the spatial distribution of the number of deaths, missing people, and injured people due to the earthquake per 100 people (see also Online~\ref{sec:secb}).
-This figure shows a similar but regionally smaller spatial distribution compared with that of affected households in Figure~\ref{fig:spatial_hh}.
+The small disparity in the male and female death rates of 1923 suggests that women were more likely to have been affected by the earthquake, which struck households around lunchtime when most wives had cooked their family's meal at home.
+Figure~\ref{fig:humanr} shows the spatial distribution of the number of deaths, missing people, and injured people due to the earthquake per 100 people (Online~\ref{sec:secb}).
+This figure shows a similar but spatially modest distribution compared with that of affected housing units in Figure~\ref{fig:spatial_hh}.
 Indeed, while 28\% of municipalities (97 out of 349) had victims, 53\% suffered household damage.
-The example picture in Figure~\ref{fig:photo} illustrates the devastation in Awa, confirming the validity of the measure of earthquake stress (see the ``Great Kant\=o Earthquake'' section).
+The example picture in Figure~\ref{fig:photo} illustrates the devastation in Awa, confirming the validity of the measure of earthquake stress.